2021 Local Government Election Results

 - If entering a magpie’s territory, adopt a confident stance and watch the bird.
 If it swoops, move on quickly but don’t run.

-- Wear a hat and sunglasses and carry an umbrella for protection.
+- Wear a hat and sunglasses to protect eyes and face, and carry an umbrella for protection.

 - If riding a bike, make sure to wear a helmet and dismount and walk through nesting areas.

-- Never deliberately provoke or harass magpies by throwing sticks or stones.
+- Never deliberately provoke or harass magpies by throwing objects at them.

-If you are concerned about aggressive magpies in your area, please contact the department’s wildlife helpline on 9474 9055 or the City of Wanneroo's Conservation Team on 9405 5000.
+If you are concerned about aggressive magpies in your local area, please contact the Department’s Wildlife Helpline on 9474 9055 or the City of Wanneroo's Conservation Team on 9405 5000.

 More articles in the news archive.